IBM-Blockchain-Archive/cp-web/README.md

 5. Open the 'TRADE' tab to participate in your commercial paper trading network.
 6. Open the 'AUDIT' tab to view all of the trades on the network.

+## Notes on the Key Value store

+When using the SDK to enroll users on the blockchain.

 ## Limitations

 * Having the string 'auditor' in the username will cause the user to be registered as an auditor, while anything else